copsTvFan/cops-episode-guide/guide.md

 **Indianapolis, IN 12**

-- (11:09 PM Robbery in Progress) West District -- Officer Jeff Viewegh -- Officers respond to a robbery; a teen overdoses on pain medication; a drug raid yields cocaine.
+- (11:09 PM Robbery in Progress) West District -- Officer Jeff Viewegh --
+  Officers respond to a robbery
+- a teen overdoses on pain medication
+- a drug raid yields cocaine.

 ## CP-1207